arroyocode/shopify-resources/README.md

 <div align="center">
     <img width="400" src="media/shopify_logo_whitebg.svg" alt="Shopify" />
     <br><br>
     <p>A list of resources for developing on or learning about the Shopify platform.
-Have a suggestion, consider <a href="CONTRIBUTING.md">contributing</a> to this project.</p>
+Have a suggestion?
+Please consider <a href="CONTRIBUTING.md">contributing</a> to this project and level up your fellow Shopify developer/partner.</p>
 </div>

 # Contents